Jay-Z, Foo Fighters and The Go-Go's nominated for Rock Hall

 Artists are eligible for a nomination 25 years after the release of their first official recording.
 There are two newly eligible acts in Jay-Z and Foo Fighters while artists nominated for the first time include Blige, The Go-Go’s, Iron Maiden, Warwick and Afrobeat pioneer Fela Kuti.

-If elected, King and Turner would become the second and third female artists inducted twice, following Stevie Nicks’ 2019 election.
+If elected, King and Turner would become the second and third female artists inducted twice, following Stevie Nicks’ 2019 election; she was also in as a member of Fleetwood Mac.

 “This remarkable ballot reflects the diversity and depth of the artists and music the Rock & Roll Hall of Fame celebrates,” said John Sykes, Chairman of Rock & Roll Hall of Fame Foundation, in a statement Wednesday.
 “These nominees have left an indelible impact on the sonic landscape of the world and influenced countless artists that have followed them.”